summa-dev/.github/profile/README.md

 # ZIFKO

-Zifko is a zero knowledge proof of solvency (zkPOSOL) solution.
+Zifko is a zero knowledge proof of solvency solution.

 Proof of Solvency is achieved by proving that the assets under control of the exchange are greater than the liabilities.
 Or in simple terms, that the exchange have the assets to cover all the balances of its users so that they can withdraw their funds at any time.

-## Background on zk and POSOL
+## Background on zk and Proof of Solvency

 - [More on zkSNARKs](https://www.youtube.com/watch?v=lwbt-a8PLRw)
 - [Having a safe CEX: proof of solvency and beyond - Vitalik Buterin](https://vitalik.ca/general/2022/11/19/proof_of_solvency.html)